itom-project/plugins/LibUSB/docs/libUSB.rst

         /MS32/static --> this must contain the **libusb-1.0.lib** from {sources}/Win32/static (if 32bit build)
         /MS64/static --> this must contain the newly built **libusb-1.0.lib** from {sources}/Win64/static (if 64bit build)

-5. Set the CMake variable LibUSB_DIR to this new folder.
+5. Set the CMake variable LibUSB_DIR to this new folder or define a windows environment variable LibUSB_ROOT.

 Changelog
 =========